microsoft/Windows-driver-samples/general/registry/regfltr/ReadMe.md

 -   Changes in version 1.1 of registry filtering.
 -   How to use version 1 of the [**REG\_CREATE\_KEY\_INFORMATION**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff560920) and [**REG\_OPEN\_KEY\_INFORMATION**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff560957) data structures.

-The RegFltr sample demonstrates the registry filtering system on Windows Vista, Windows Server 2008 and later versions of the Windows operating system.
-It does not work for Windows XP or Windows Server 2003.

 The RegFltr sample contains several examples of user-mode and kernel-mode registry-filtering operations.
 Each example comes with its own corresponding registry callback routine, and performs the following steps:

 1. Does some setup work.